davetron5000/naildrivin5.com/_posts/2026-03-09-pwa-support-and-the-mediocre-state-of-pwas.md

 date: 2026-03-09 9:00
 ---

-I created [pwa.support](https://pwa.support) as a way to both examine any website to see if it can be isntalled as a progressive web app, but also to capture in some detail the depressing state of support for this concept across major browsers and operating systems.
+I created [pwa.support](https://pwa.support) as a way to both examine any website to see if it can be installed as a progressive web app, but also to capture in some detail the depressing state of support for this concept across major browsers and operating systems.